ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 ## 3.6. quantity.DV_PROPORTION

-The DV_PROPORTION is contrained by a C_COMPLEX_OBJECT, which internally has C_REAL constraints for `numerator` and `denominator`.
+The DV_PROPORTION is constrained by a C_COMPLEX_OBJECT, which internally has C_REAL constraints for `numerator` and `denominator`.
 C_REAL defines two types of constraints: range and list of values.
-Though current modeling tools only allow range contraints.
+Though current modeling tools only allow range constraints.
 For the `type` atribute, a C_INTEGER constraint is used, which can hold list and range constraints but modeling tools only use the list.

 This type has intrinsic constraints that should be semantically consistent depending on the value of the numerator, denominator, precision and type attributes.
 For instance, this if type = 2, the denominator value should be 100 and can't be anything else.
 In te table below we express the valid combinations of attribute values.